julianz35/PairDistances/README.md

 PairDistances contains code for performing pairwise alignment of protein sequences.
 We avoid the use of an affine gap penalty by simply not inserting gaps.
 We find the most-likely alignment configuration and evolutionary time between each pair of sequences using a Markov Process approach (see Thorne - ``An Evolutionary model for Maximum Likelihood Alignment of DNA Sequences'').

-The user simply needs to provide a FASTA file for the sequences in which they which to calculate the distances between and a results tab-delimited file will be generated.
-The format of the file follows that shown below:
+At minimum, the user simply needs to provide a FASTA file of gap-free sequences and specify an output file location.
+A results tab-delimited file will be generated, of which an example of the format is shown below:

 | Seq1        | Seq2           | Time  | LogLikelihood | Configuration | S1Length | S2Length | S1Sequence | S2Sequence |